Client’s Challenge: Are the Costs of Executive Protection Deductible from Gross Income?

 Our Solution: A Comprehensive Assessment Aligned with IRS Requirements

 Hillard Heintze conducted a comprehensive, highly intensive and best-practice- based assessment of all facts and circumstances relating to the safety and security of the company’s CEO and Executive Vice Presidents, as well as their respective families.

 Impact on the Client: Documentation that Defends the Company’s Tax-Related Strategy

 As a direct result of this assessment, the company’s executives-at-risk found comfort in the assurance that all threats and methods of compromise that are known, anticipatable, preventable and directed at other highrisk individuals in similar positions of risk and exposure are competently being addressed by the company’s executive protection program.
 At the same time, the company’s board members realized comparable levels of assurance that they were undertaking the appropriate risk-based actions to protect the company’s senior executives and their families.
 And the Fortune 100 company’s accountants, tax advisors, and both internal and external auditors gained the documentation they needed to defend and explain the company’s tax-related strategies and deductions.

 Unplugged: The Project Manager's Post-Engagement Perspective

-We delve into the critical hooks that a top-notch security program needs to have with other decision hubs and cost centers in the organization.
+We delve into the critical hooks that a top-notch security program needs to have with other decision hubs in the organization.
 Like HR.
 Operations.
 Finance.
 Legal.
-And Tax.
+Tax.
 Definitely Tax.

 Take this project.
-You could have a great executive protection program, but not be compliant with the tax regulations regarding security programs – because neither the CFO nor general counsel understands the technical security intricacies.
-And when’s the last time you saw a CSO hired for his tax and accounting expertise?”
+You could have a great executive protection program, but not be compliant with the tax regulations regarding security programs – neither the CFO nor general counsel understands the technical security intricacies.
+When’s the last time you saw a CSO hired for tax and accounting expertise?”